Meiji era: Economy

 Hand in hand, the zaibatsu and government led Japan through the process of industrialization, borrowing technology and economic policy from the West.
 Japan gradually took control of much of Asia's market for manufactured goods, beginning with textiles.
 The economic structure became very mercantilistic, importing raw materials and exporting finished products—a reflection of Japan's relative poverty in raw materials.

 Tsuruma Park, 1910; in January 1873 the Dajō-kan issued a notice providing for the establishment of public parks, that of Ueno Park following shortly after.

-Other economic reforms passed by the government included the creation of a unified modern currency based on the yen, banking, commercial and tax laws, stock exchanges, and a communications network.
+Other economic reforms passed by the government included the creation of a unified modern currency based on the Japanese yen, banking, commercial and tax laws, stock exchanges, and a communications network.
 Establishment of a modern institutional framework conductive to an advanced capitalist economy took time, but was completed by the 1890s, by which time the government had largely relinquished direct control of the modernization process, primarily for budgetary reasons.
 The Land Tax Reform of 1873 was another significant fiscal reform by the Meiji government, establishing the right of private land ownership for the first time in Japan's history.

 Many of the former daimyo, whose pensions had been paid in a lump sum, benefited greatly through investments they made in emerging industries.
 Those who had been informally involved in foreign trade before the Meiji Restoration also flourished.
 Old bakufu-serving firms that clung to their traditional ways failed in the new business environment.

 The industrial economy continued to expand rapidly, until about 1920, due to inputs of advanced Western technology and large private investments.
 By World War I, Japan had become a major industrial nation.